-Out of many newly identified trekking trails, Machhapuchhre model trek is one.
-The trail was identified and developed by TAAN Western Regional, Pokhara to promote Pokhara and its surrounding area.
-This fresh trekking trail offers perfect mountain views and scenic beauty of streams, rich vegetation along with the culture & art, lifestyle of the ethnic dwellers & genuine adventure.
+Machhapuchhre model trek is one, which is newly identified many of new trekking trails.
+The Machhapuchhre model trekking trail was identified and developed by TAAN Western Regional, Pokhara to promote and its surrounding area of Annapurna Region.
+Machhapuchhre model trekking is situated east of the most popular trek Annapurna Base Camp, which is next to Mardi Himal trek.
+Machhapuchhre model trek trail offers perfect mountain views and scenic beauty of streams, rich vegetation along with the culture & art, lifestyle of the ethnic dwellers & genuine adventure.
 Where the trekker can not only enjoy the views but also explore the local cultures & traditions.
 Its value, attraction & power of beauty can be realized through the Pokhara.

-This trekking area includes beautiful villages of Lachok, Ribhan, Ghachok, Hile, Chichimle Kharka, Khumai, Khorchan, mardi pool, Dhirpranga etc. This trekking area includes diverse ethnic groups like Gurung, Tamang, Magar, Damai, Kami, Sarki, Chetri, Newar, and Brahmins, etc and offers panaromic views of snowcapped mountains like Mt.
+Machhapuchhre model trekking area includes beautiful villages of Lachok, Ribhan, Ghachok, Hile, Chichimle Kharka, Khumai, Khorchan, Mardi pool, Dhirpranga etc. Machhapuchhre model trekking area includes diverse ethnic groups like Gurung, Magar, Aryans etc and offers panaromic views of snowcapped mountains like Mt.
 Mardi, Mt.
-Machhapuchre, and Annapurna Himalayan ranges from the close proximity.
+Machhapuchhre and Annapurna Himalayan ranges from the close proximity.
+Annapurna region trekking is largest himalayas protected area of Nepal.

 • Kathmandu Durbar Square: Kathmandu's Durbar Square is one of three durbar (royal palace) squares in the Kathmandu Valley which was ruled by Malla King from 12th to 18th centuries.
 Hanuman Dhoka Palace was the royal Nepalese residence until the 19th century and where important ceremonies, such as the coronation of the Nepalese monarch, still take place today.
 The two-hectare (five-acre) palace complex is divided into two main chowks, or courtyards.